DiTEC-project/pyaerial/README.md

 3. Do not set low `cons_similarity`.
 The consequent similarity is synonymous to a combination of minimum confidence and zhang's metric thresholds.
 There is no reason to set this parameter low, e.g., lower than 0.5.
 Similar to `ant_similarity`, start with a high number such as `0.9` and then gradually decrease if necessary.
 4. Train less or use less parameters.
-If Aerial does not terminate for an unreasonable duration, it could also mean that the model over-fitted the data and is finding many non-informative rules which increase the execution time.
+If Aerial+ does not terminate for an unreasonable duration, it could also mean that the model over-fitted the data and is finding many non-informative rules which increase the execution time.
 To prevent that, start with smaller number of epochs and parameters.
 For datasets where the number of rows `n` is much bigger than the number columns `d`, such that `n >> d`, usually training for 2 epochs with 2 layers of decreasing dimensions per encoder and decoder is enough.
 5. Another alternative is to apply ideas from the ARM rule explosion literature.
 One of the ideas is to learn rules for items of interest rather than all items (columns).
-This can be done with Aerial as it is exemplified in [Specifying item constraints](#2-specifying-item-constraints) section.
+This can be done with Aerial+ as it is exemplified in [Specifying item constraints](#2-specifying-item-constraints) section.
 6. If the dataset is big and you needed to create a deeper neural network with many parameters, use GPU rather than a CPU.
-Please see [Running Aerial on GPU](#10-running-aerial-on-gpu) section for details.
+Please see [Running Aerial+ on GPU](#10-running-aerial-on-gpu) section for details.

 Note that it is also always possible that there are no prominent patterns in the data to discover.

-### What to do if Aerial produces error messages?
+### What to do if Aerial+ produces error messages?

 Please create an issue in this repository with the error message and/or send an email to [removed for ANONYMITY].

 ## Functions overview

-This section lists the important classes and functions as part of the Aerial package.
+This section lists the important classes and functions as part of the Aerial+ package.

 ### AutoEncoder(input_dimension, feature_count, layer_dims=None)